What is plantar fasciitis?

 - Note: recommend formal treatment and medical evaluation if you have not responded to self directed care within 8 weeks.

-There are additional treatment that the doctors at Ankle & Foot Clinic of Everett will suggest in addition to your self-directed treatments.
+There are additional treatment that the doctors at Ankle & Foot Clinics Northwest will suggest in addition to your self-directed treatments.

 - Cortisone injections: A powerful tool to significantly reduce inflammation at the heel (Other treatments need to be in place to get maximum benefit from these injections).